In The Irons Equestrian Center provides a safe and encouraging environment for beginner through advanced riders of all ages.

-Generally speaking, you will learn how to groom and tack up the horse properly.
-Next you’ll learn how to lead the horse safely to the arena.
-Then, you’ll learn how to mount.
+*Before your lesson, be sure you have signed our waiver (button/link above).
+Generally speaking, you will begin learning how to groom and tack up your horse properly.
+Next, you’ll learn how to lead the horse safely to the arena.a Then, you’ll learn how to mount.
 Your first lesson will focus on stopping and steering at the walk.
 Lastly, you’ll learn how to dismount and untack the horse.

 Do you have a weight limit for your horses?